 problems with your gallbladder, pancreas, or thyroid.

-Tell your doctor if you are pregnant.
-If you use oxycodone while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
+Babies born dependent on opioids may need medical treatment for several weeks.

-How should I use Oxyfast (oxycodone)?
+How should I use Oxyfast?

-Oxycodone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away oxycodone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

-Stop taking all other around-the-clock narcotic pain medicines when you start taking extended-release oxycodone (Oxycontin).
+Stop taking all other around-the-clock opioid pain medicines when you start taking extended-release Oxyfast.

-Never crush or break an oxycodone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of oxycodone and similar prescription drugs.
+Never crush or break an Oxyfast pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
+This can cause in death.

-Keep track of the amount of medicine used from each new bottle.
-Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store at room temperature, away from heat, moisture, and light.
+Keep track of your medicine.
+Oxyfast is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-Do not keep leftover oxycodone pills or liquid.
+Do not keep leftover opioid medication.
+Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program, flush any unused pills or liquid medicine down the toilet.
+If there is no take-back program, flush the unused medicine down the toilet.

 What happens if I miss a dose?

-Since oxycodone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Oxyfast is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.